 Workers are then left with something of a mystery about how to properly proceed in the aftermath of a workplace accident.
 Where do you turn?
 What forms do you file?
 Are certain steps more strategically advantageous than others?
 How can you get answers?
 What are your rights?

 At the DeMayo Law Offices ®, we understand how frustrating and intimidating it can be to deal with a workplace injury.
-The system is not easy to navigate, and you can’t necessarily rely on your employer or their representatives to fairly guide you along the way.
+The system is not easy to navigate, and you can’t necessarily rely on your employer to guide you.
 Your best interests are not theirs.

 Seek Medical Care Right Away